vegardlarsen85/testlablib/README.md

 plt.show()
 ```

+***Rate-Based Method***
-Next, let the goal be to simulate and Absorption Column using Rate-Based Method.
+Simulating Absorption Column using Rate-Based Method is shown in below code.
 We then need to specify:
 - The Liquid Holdup
 - The Pressure Drop
 - The Heat Transfer between the Gas and Liquid
 - The Mass Transfer of the Volatile Species
 - The Heat of Absorption of the Volatile Species

-The Code Below show an example of how such an Column Could be Simulated.
-Note, the calculated Mass and Heat Transfer Coefficients are for illustration only, and is not in any way accurate.
+The calculated Mass and Heat Transfer Coefficients are for illustration only, and is not in any way accurate.

 ```python